⡙⠑⠃⠊⠁⠝

 including denial of reasonable accommodation

-"Reasonable accommodation" means
+"Reasonable accommodation" means necessary and

 appropriate modification and adjustments not imposing a